jsafrane/kubecon2019na/talk.md

 * `EmptyDir` shares I/O bandwidth with the system and all other pods.
 * Rogue pod may trash I/O performance for the others.
-* TODO: check?

 ---
 # AWS EBS encrypted volumes occasionaly do not mount

-* Sometimes (~5%) newly created encrypted EBS volumes are not zeroed.
+* Sometimes newly created encrypted EBS volumes are not zeroed.
 * Kubernetes does not overwrite existing data.

+---

+# Summary

+* Fixing bugs is never ending process.

+--

+* Still learning from our failures.
+  * Huge e2e test matrix.

+--

+* Kubernetes does not loose data *most* of the time.
+  * Unless users ask for it.

+--

+* Still amazed by user creativity.

+---

+template: inverse
+# Questions?

 ---
 # Junkyard